Southern Mozambique Birding Tour — Crab-plover, Green Tinkerbird & Olive-headed Weaver

 Rudd’s Apalis is one of the many localized species we’ll be searching for.

 Itinerary (10 days/9 nights)

-Days 2 – 3.
-Transfer to Inharrime and birding Panda woodlands
+Days 3 – 4.
+Transfer to Vilankulos, and birding the San Sebastien Peninsula

-Like the Panda woodlands, we would have just come from, the woodlands around Unguane are also legendary, as they are the only site of the recently rediscovered (only in 2013) local population of Green Tinkerbird.
+The woodlands and coastal thickets around Unguane are legendary as they are the only site of the recently rediscovered (only in 2013) local population of Green Tinkerbird.
 This is a poorly known and patchily distributed species along Africa’s east coast, that is nowhere common, and will be the main quarry for our birding in the area.
 Unfortunately, this species has become difficult to find in recent years, and we’ll need some luck to come across it.
 An entirely different array of species can be found here, as the dense thickets support a different suite of birdlife.
 Species we’re likely to come across while searching for the tinkerbird include Gorgeous Bushshrike, Livingstone’s Flycatcher, Rudd’s Apalis, Red-throated Twinspot and Plain-backed Sunbird.
 Overhead, we’re sure to come across Mottled and Böhm’s Spinetails while the coastal forest around the Morrungulo resort usually provides Black-throated Wattle-eye.